DMU-XMU/ISQL/README.md

 # ISQL
-This is a pytorch implementation of MMCS
+This is a pytorch implementation of ISQL.